artipie/artipie/.wiki/Home.md

 In this section we will start Artipie service with a `maven-proxy` repository using JVM.
 Executable `jar` file can be found on the [releases page](https://github.com/artipie/artipie/releases).
-Before running the `jar`, it's necessary to create main Artipie config `yaml` file and add a repository config file.
-The simplest main Artipie config file (call it, for example, `my-artipie.yaml`) may look the following:
+Before running the `jar`, it's necessary to create main Artipie config `yaml` file and repository config file.
+The simplest main Artipie config file `my-artipie.yaml` has the following content:

 ```yaml
 meta: